 - intent to defraud, and

 - pass, use, and alter.

 A party must act with an intent to defraud to be guilty under this statute.5

 Someone intends to defraud if he intends to deceive another person or trick him.6

 Note that it is not necessary for a conviction that anyone actually is defrauded or suffer a loss because of the defendant’s acts.
 All that matters is the fraudulent intent.7

 1.2.
 Pass, use, or alter

 Under this code section, a person passes, uses, or attempts to pass or use a document if he represents to someone that the document is genuine or real.
-The representation may be made by words or conduct and may be either direct or indirect.8
+The representation may be made by words or conduct and may be either

 A person alters a document if he does any of the following:

 2. Are there defenses to Penal Code 476 PC?